OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 The ``plugin_quickstart`` automatically generates skeleton files for our plugin class, distribution metadata, and documentation, but we'll want to tailor these specifically to our plugin.
+The following sections describe how to do this.

 Editing our Plugin Class
 ++++++++++++++++++++++++

-The most important file to edit is of course the python file that defines our plugin class.
+The most important file to edit is the python file that defines our plugin class.
 The plugin class definition is found in:

 ::